 Make sure you have all your supplies and equipment set up to go the night before and plan to arrive at least 15 minutes early.
 Have a positive attitude and relax.
 With all your skills and training, you’ve got this!

 If you want to have a career as a Barber, you’ll need to pass your licensing exam.
 But before that, you’ll need great training and practice.
 Contact Salon Success Academy today to learn how you can get started on a rewarding new career.
-We have six campuses throughout the Inland Empire area.
+We have six campuses throughout the Inland Empire area and offer barbering at our Riverside and Upland campuses.
 Just fill out the form and we’ll answer all your questions about Barbering and all our programs.